-To be able to formulate theories and laws for physics, physicists must work in specific and typical ways when there is a search for empirical verification.
+To be able to formulate theories and laws for physics, physicists must work in particular and typical ways when there is a search for empirical verification.
 The form of this methodological work is significant for didactics, especially with the aim of ordering learning material.
-Therefore, this aspect is now attended to in detail.
+Therefore, this aspect now is attended to in detail.